max-talanov/1/AI_Neurotechnologies_bla_bla_bla_course/IM.md

 ## Design

+For the inventions/innovations we propose to use the one more approach in combination with ARIZ and SDL - the early prototyping.
+To develop the prototype as early as one can is crucial for the invention starting from the core functionality towards the *should have* functions of the system.
+This spiral approach is depicted in [double spiral diagram](#double-spiral-life-cycle)

-The design of the "find the solution" phase that in case of inventions/innovations should lead to the early, in fact as early as possible prototype to validate the solution.
+that in case of inventions/innovations should lead to the early, in fact as early as possible prototype to validate the solution.

 ### High level design